bevanoff/SOManager/README.md

 We welcome contributions from the community.
 If you would like to contribute, please fork the repository and submit a pull request.

-## License

-SOManager is released under the MIT License.
-See [LICENSE](LICENSE) for more information.

 ## Contact

-For any questions or suggestions, please open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please open an issue or contact us at [brody.evanoff@gmail.com](mailto:brody.evanoff@gmail.com).